 - 8 cups water

-- In a small pot, bring barley and water to a boil.
+In a small pot, bring barley (in a tea strainer container) and water to a boil.

-*If you cannot find the roasted barley, you can make your own by toasting barley in a saute pan over medium heat for 5-10 minutes, or until the grains turn a dark brown color.
+- If you cannot find the roasted barley, you can make your own by toasting barley in a sauté pan over medium heat for 5 to 10 minutes, or until the grains turn a dark brown color.